 What Energy Audit Is

 Energy audits are normally conducted at commercial buildings so as to determine their energy efficiency.
 In other words, being energy efficient means using a small amount of energy to complete the same tasks.
-The auditing provides a complete assessment of energy efficiency and electricity consumption.
+The auditing provides a complete assessment of energy efficiency and electricity consumption net worth.